TIBHannover/mm-locate-news/README.md

 ## Download Data
 Download the data from here and put in the root directory.

+## Download Checkpoints
+For mm-locate-news download the trained models from here and extract in ``` experiments/snapshots```.
+For Breakingnews download the trained models from here and extract in ``` breakingnews/experiments/snapshots```.

 ## Evaluation
 To evaluate the models based on mm-locate-news data:
 ```bash